fiefevictionnotice/bannerlord_physics_unf-cker/README.md

 ## The bug

 `module_wall_plank_a` and `module_wall_plank_b` ship in native Bannerlord with an inverted physics shape.
-The collision normals are flipped - pointing inward instead of outward - which means the game treats the inside of the entity as solid and the outside as passable.
-In practice: **you can walk straight into the plank, but once inside you cannot walk back out**.
+In practice **you can walk straight into the pole, but once inside you cannot walk back out**.
 Players clip into the geometry and get stuck.
-This makes both entities a gameplay-breaking trap anywhere they appear in a multiplayer scene.
+This makes both entities a potential trap anywhere they appear in a scene.

 This bug has been reported on the TaleWorlds forums: https://forums.taleworlds.com/index.php?threads/module_wall_plank_a-and-module_wall_plank_b-have-had-broken-physics-shapes-for-years.467778/

 TaleWorlds appears to have been aware of this prior to it being publicly reported.
-In the native **Town Outskirts** map, every `module_wall_plank_b` entity has had its physics shape manually deleted and replaced with invisible editor collision cubes - a workaround that only applies to that one map and was never applied to the entity itself.
-The appropriate fix would be to create a functional physics shape for each entity.
-Replacing it with a prefab is a band-aid fix.
+In the native **Town Outskirts** map, every `module_wall_plank_b` entity has had its physics shape manually deleted and replaced with invisible editor collision cubes - a workaround that only applies to that one map without fixing the underlying entity's broken physics shape.

 **Replacements:**
 - `module_wall_plank_a` → `module_wall_plank_a_unfucked_by_fief`
 - `module_wall_plank_b` → `module_wall_plank_b_unfucked_by_fief`

-Position, rotation, and scale are preserved exactly.
+Position, rotation, and scale are preserved.

 ---